matn7/CS-Notes/src/main/java/persistence/README.md

 | 3 | Dog | 4 | Dog |
 | 4 | Hamster | null | null |

-**The LEFT OUTER JOIN keyword returns all the rows from the left table (TableA), with the matching rows (where available) in the right table (Table).
+- The LEFT OUTER JOIN keyword returns all the rows from the left table (TableA), with the matching rows (where available) in the right table (Table).
-If there is no match, the right side will contain null.**
+- If there is no match, the right side will contain null.

 ## Lazy Fetching

 - A collection is fetched when the application invokes an operation upon the collection.
-- By default, collection associations `@OneToMany` and `@ManyToMany` are **lazily** fetched
+- By default, collection associations `@OneToMany` and `@ManyToMany` are **lazily** fetched.
-- :star: LazyInitializationException - when try to lazy load a data but entity manager is closed.
+- :star: `LazyInitializationException` - when try to lazy load a data but entity manager is closed.
-- FetchType.EAGER data will be loaded along with Guide object
+- `FetchType.EAGER` data will be loaded along with Guide object.

 **Student.java**